pranjalmishra27/Smart-Temperature-Monitoring-System/README.md

 2. Open `Smart_Temperature_Monitoring_System.ino` in the Arduino IDE.
 3. Select **Arduino Uno** and correct **COM port**.
 4. Upload the code and observe the readings on LCD.
-## 🧾 License
-This project is open-source and free to use for learning and educational purposes.